 This page is intended to give our families a glimpse into the planning and factors we are considering for each of our learning scenarios.
 Please note that this information and our needs as a school may change at any time due to the unpredictable nature of COVID-19.
-Our intent and plan is to begin on campus as scheduled on August 10th.
 See you soon!

 Brian T. Smith

 with our gifted faculty is the most beneficial plan for all of us.
 Our students need the structure, instruction, support, and love that our teachers and staff provide at FPDS.
 For the intellectual, emotional, physical, and spiritual well-being of our students, we want to do everything possible to stay on campus.

 Continuous improvement is essential to advancement and education.
 Prior to the pandemic, there were some elements of our typical day that were in consideration of change.
 Streamlining drop-off and pick-up procedures, improving water quality, and relocating P.E. due to the possibility of our gym being reconstructed, are a few of the examples being considered.
 In light of the pandemic, we recognize that any changes as well as our normal routines must operate with heightened attention to the prevention of communicable illness and safety.